nilsplum/JS-PDF-Presentation-Template/README.md

 1.  **Create the Slide Content Component:**
     Create a new `.jsx` file in the `src/slides/` directory (e.g., `src/slides/SlideNew.jsx`).
 This component should export a default React function that returns the HTML content for your slide.
     The content should be structured as if it's going into the main body of a slide; the title and footer are handled by the `BaseSlide` wrapper.
+    **Note on Spacing**: The `BaseSlide` component provides a default padding around the main content area.
+To ensure your slide content sits neatly within this padding without extra gaps, it's recommended to make the first root-level element in your slide component have `marginTop: 0` and the last root-level element have `marginBottom: 0` using inline styles.
+See the example below.

     *Example `src/slides/SlideNew.jsx`:*
     ```jsx